-Please note 2021/2022 Admissions are currently under consultation
+Please note 2021/2022 Admissions have finished consultation and will be published shortly

 Our current admissions policy can also be viewed via the KCC admissions website.